sapegin/washingcode-book/manuscript/Code_style.md

 # Code style

 I used to be very strict about [code style](https://blog.sapegin.me/all/prettier/).
-I thought my code style was better than others’, but later I’ve realized that it was just different.
+I thought my code style was better than others’, but later I realized that it was just different.
 And it wasn’t the most popular, so anyone else’s code looked wrong to me.

 For example, after reading the [The Programmers’ Stone](https://www.datapacrat.com/Opinion/Reciprocality/r0/index.html) I was formatting braces like this for a long time: